 National Council of Teachers of English (NCTE)

-Coalition of Women Scholars in the History of Rhetoric and Composition (CWSHRC)
+Coalition of Feminist Scholars in the History of Rhetoric and Composition (CFSHRC)

 “Writing Teachers for Twenty-First Century Writers: A Gap in Graduate Education,” with Stacy Kastner and Alison Witte, Pedagogy: Critical Approaches to Teaching Literature, Language, Composition, and Culture, January 2015